BLOCK HIV/HCVBringing Local Communities Together to Eliminate Coinfection Through Knowledge and Partnerships

 Type of Activity

 Pharmacists have up to 30 days to complete the evaluation and claim credit for participation so that information can be submitted to CPE Monitor as required.
 Upon registering and completing the activity evaluation, your transcript information will be sent to the NABP CPE Monitor Service.

 Continuing Nursing Education

 The maximum number of hours awarded for this Continuing Nursing Education activity is 6.5 contact hours.
-Pharmacotherapy contact hours for Advance Practice Registered Nurses to be determined.
+Pharmacotherapy contact hours for Advanced Practice Registered Nurses to be determined.

 Social Worker Education

 As a Jointly Accredited Organization, Postgraduate Institute for Medicine is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 Postgraduate Institute for Medicine maintains responsibility for this course.
 Social workers completing this course receive 6.5 clinical continuing education credits.